SnailMath/hollyhock-2/doc/user/patching.md

 export PATH="$PREFIX/bin:$PATH"
 ```

 Now, download the most recent stable version of the Binutils source code from the [Binutils website](https://gnu.org/software/binutils/).
 Extract the compressed file containing the source code into a directory, and `cd` into the newly created directory.
 Then, run these commands inside that directory.
+(SnailMath is using version 2.35)

 ```sh
 mkdir build